Select Websites

 A cybrary of the Holocaust:

-Foundation for the Memory of Deportation: Created in 1990, the Foundation for the Memory of Deportation has set itself the objective of perpetuating the memory of internment andbeyond the generation of witnesses and to make known the values that have emerged from them.
+Foundation for the Memory of the Deportation: Created in 1990, the Foundation for the Memory of the Deportation has set itself the goal of perpetuating the memory of the Internment and the Deportation beyond the generation of witnesses and to make known the values that are derived from it.

 Foundation for the Memory of the Shoah: